barchart/cmdtyStats-doc/docs/content/how_to.md

 ## Enterprise Solutions

-Get the commodity prices you need, when you need it - and delivered today.
+Get the commodity data you need, when you need it - and delivered today.
 Our APIs for commodity data are fast, flexible, and available OnDemand.

 ### Get cmdtyStats ID
 Search for data series based on search parameters covering content, source, area, frequency, and more using our [getCmdtyStatsId](https://www.barchart.com/ondemand/api/getCmdtyStatsId) API.